 Unfortunately, the transmission of information via the Internet is not completely secure so we cannot guarantee the security of your information when it is transmitted to our website or from third party websites, any transmission is at your own risk, however we use strict procedures and security features to prevent unauthorised access.

 - You may request access to or copies of the Personal Information that we hold about you.
-If you would like to exercise this right, please contact us at email@example.com or at Civo’s registered address: Unit H, Gateway 1000, Whittle Way, Stevenage, Hertfordshire, SG1 2FP.
+If you would like to exercise this right, please contact us at email@example.com or at Civo’s registered address: Units H-K, Gateway 1000, Whittle Way, Stevenage, Hertfordshire, SG1 2FP.
 No charge will be payable for the first copy, additional copies may incur an administrative charge;

 - If you believe that any information we have about you is incorrect or incomplete, please contact us at firstname.lastname@example.org as soon as possible.
 We will take steps to seek to correct or update any information if we are satisfied that the information we hold is inaccurate.
 You may request that we restrict our processing;